mikjee/ChessCore/README.md

 game.makeMove(startPosition, endPosition, true)
 ```

 The created 'game' object will give you access to the `board`, and the `status` of the game.
 Saving a game means saving these two objects and loading them back as required.
-No history of moves or logs are saved or part of this engine, it will be the user's task to save a history of moves if needed.
+No history of moves or logs are saved as part the game, it will be the user's task to save a history of moves if needed.

 Loading a previous game can be done via creation of a new game object with the parameters, or by directly setting the `board` and `status` properties on an existing object.